 What happens if you find that your child is sexting?
 I'd be radically protective of them.
 Contact your cell-phone service provider and change their service to exclude the texting feature.
 If they themselves have been sending "sext" messages, let me suggest something very loving - take their phone away!
 Let them re-earn your trust and get the phone back when they have done so.
 Seem extreme?
 Consider this: How meaningful and helpful to good human communication is a text message?
 I mean, really!
 (I do know this: It's very bad for your child's grammar).
 Let them invite friends over and communicate the old-fashioned way... face to face!

 What cell phone boundaries do you have for your children?

-Looking for more ways to fill your tween or teen with Truth?
-Check out our Livestream Bible Studies!
-Taught by best-selling author Dannah Gresh and a team of co-teachers, each 6-week study equips you to dive into God's Word with your daughter to fight the lies the world is telling her, and replace each lie with God's Truth!
+Looking for more ways to fill your teen with Truth?
+Join our upcoming online Bible study based on the book Lies Young Women Believe & The Truth That Sets Them Free!
+Taught by best-selling author Dannah Gresh and a team of role models including Staci Rudolph, Abby Galiano, and Hildsy Marie, this 6-week study equips you to dive into God's Word with your daughter to fight the lies the world is telling her, and replace each lie with God's Truth!
 You can’t change the world, but you can prepare her for it!
+We're now registering